JANUARY 2025 READING LIST

 About self-confidence:

 There are many more quotes I hope to mull over and imprint on my mind over time.
 It had been a long time since a book inspired me in so many ways.
 I was inspired to write more in-depth about the book's impression on me.
-I was inspired to write my own literary sketch, and I also felt such a surge of creative energy that I was enlivened to explore a photography concept.
+I was inspired to write my own literary sketch, and I felt a surge of creative energy that made me eager to explore a photography concept.
 I am brimming with artistic enthusiasm and so thankful I let my literary curiosity discover something new from someone old.

 5/5 Stars